Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"Prioritization is a political process, and politics are hard to do in technology."
+"Prioritization work is a political process, and politics are hard to do in technology."

-"We have to evaluate the AI's work and give it feedback just like a human assistant."
+"You have to check the AI’s work and provide feedback—just like you would with a human assistant."

 More Videos